LeilaRanjbar82/ML-zoomcamp-course-homework/MidtermProject/Readme.md

 # PROJECT DESCRIPTION
-This project performed as part of the ML Zoomcamp course, Midterm Project.
+This project performed as part of the _ML Zoomcamp Course_, Midterm Project.
 This course is conducted by [Alexey Grigorev](https://bit.ly/3BxeAoB)

 ## Health Insurance Cross-Sell Prediction